 Committee members can claim travel expenses for attending physical meetings; these are separately budgeted.
 Other expenses should fall within agreed budgets.

 Although the office may be able to help with some of your committee's activities, its resources are limited and, except in a few specific instances, the Operations Manager does not have a specific responsibility to do so.
 Please consult the Chief Executive Officer before making requests for significant assistance.

 Complaints and Volunteers Grievance Procedures

 Croquet England's new procedures are specified in the Complaints Procedure and the Volunteers Grievance Procedure.

 The following is offered as a checklist of actions for someone taking over as chair of a committee:

 - Check that the website shows the correct membership of your committee and its meeting date(s) are as expected.

 - Use the website, or your committee MS Group, to email the members of your committee to introduce yourself and inform/remind them about meeting dates.

 - Try and arrange a handover with your predecessor if you have not already done so.

-- Prepare an agenda for the first meeting of your committee which includes (or do this by e-mail if your committee doesn't meet physically):
+- Prepare an agenda for the first meeting of your committee:

 - Elect a Vice-Chairman

-- Decide objectives for the year and review the strategy document
+- Decide objectives for the year and review your strategy document

-- Review expenditure for the year just ending and agree a proposed budget for the following year, and forecasts for future ones, if the Treasurer sends you data and asks you for one.
+- Review expenditure for the year just ending and agree a proposed budget for the following year.
+The Treasurer may ask you for future spending forecasts.

 - Decide metrics by which the state of the activities for which your committee is responsible can be judged.
 Dave Kibble wrote a brief paper discussing this and giving some possible examples.